REmatchChile/REmatch-docs/tutorial.md

 However, this query captures all alphanumeric substrings of one or more characters ending with an `@`.
 It will then find all names and all their suffixes.

 So, how can we capture all names?
 Now that REmatch always finds all matches, we must be more specific about what we want and declare where the pattern must start and end.
-For example, for the previous query, we can do it as follows (try it [here](https://rematch.cl/?query=%5Cn%21name%7B%5Cw%2B%7D%40&doc=cperez%40gmail.com%0Asoto%40uc.cl%0Asdelcampo%40gmail.com%0Alpalacios%40gmeil.com%0Apvergara%40ing.uc.cl%0Andelafuente%40ing.puc.cl%0Aldelgado%40gmsil.com%0Atnovoa%40mail.uc.cl%0Annarea%40myucmail.uc.cl%0Arramirez%40gmail.com%0Ajuansoto%40uc.cl&isMultiRegex=false)):
+For example, for the previous query, we can do it as follows:

     \n!name{\w+}@

 This pattern is the same as before, but now we specify that it must start after a new line `\n`.
-One can check [here] that this will give (almost) all names used in our list of emails.
-Although this requires a bit more work by being more specific, one usually gains clarity on what is searching for extraction.
+One can check [here](https://rematch.cl/?query=%5Cn%21name%7B%5Cw%2B%7D%40&doc=cperez%40gmail.com%0Asoto%40uc.cl%0Asdelcampo%40gmail.com%0Alpalacios%40gmeil.com%0Apvergara%40ing.uc.cl%0Andelafuente%40ing.puc.cl%0Aldelgado%40gmsil.com%0Atnovoa%40mail.uc.cl%0Annarea%40myucmail.uc.cl%0Arramirez%40gmail.com%0Ajuansoto%40uc.cl&isMultiRegex=false) that this will give (almost) all names used in our list of emails.
+Although this requires a bit more work by being more specific, one usually gains clarity in the query on what is searching for extraction.

 ## The beginning and end of a document